SlateFlegg/charts/README.md

 # charts
 python codes of interesting charts-type:
-- Sankey - mostly for cashflow
+- Sankey diagram is usually used to visualize cashflows.
-- Highlighted time interval - highlight an interval of scatter/plot chart
+- Highlighted time interval - highlight an interval of scatter/plot chart.
+I explained this code in a [habr-article](https://habr.com/ru/articles/710530/) (in Russian).